 Most providers will give your recipient their money with no further payments or fees.

-Best companies to transfer money from UK to USA
+Best companies to send money to USA from UK

 When you’re choosing a money transfer company, you’ll no doubt want to find the best deal possible.
 Here are some of the most popular companies for transferring money from UK to USA.